tslateman/site/brevity-quotes-and-notes.md

 ## Leisure Time

 Brevity takes work.
-Mark Twain wrote:

->"I didn't have time to write a short letter, so I wrote a long one instead."
+Many quote Mark Twain with "I didn't have time to write a short letter, so I wrote a long one instead."

 Delightful!
 But was he *first* to write this?